ivanr/qlue/qlue_user_guide.md

  * init() - this method is called only once per persistent page, immediately after successful parameter binding and validation (including custom validation in validateParameters() and before prepareForService().
- * cleanup() - called at the end of transaction that transitioned to FINISHED state.
+ * cleanup() - called at the end of transaction that transitioned the page to the FINISHED state.

 ### Views